-Theatre is all about perspective.
+The theatre is all about perspective.
 Depending on how you look at a song or characters, the entire arc of the story can change.
 Take Grease for instance.
-On one side it's looked at as a fun, teenage musical about falling in love and getting through high school.
-On the other side it's a cautionary tale, making the statement that it's okay to succumb to peer pressure to get the boy of your dreams.
+On one side it's viewed at as a fun, teenage musical about falling in love and getting through high school.
+On the other hand, it's a cautionary tale, making the statement that it's okay to succumb to peer pressure to get the boy of your dreams.

-By looking at some of these shows in a different light, it allows us to look through the eyes of a different character.
+By looking at some of these shows in a different light, it allows us to see through the eyes of a different character.
 One musical that comes to mind is Oklahoma!

 Upon hearing this, Curly becomes jealous and visits the smokehouse where Jud lives.
-Curly begins to tell Jud how nobody cares about him and the only way he'll be respected and receive love from women, is if he kills himself.
-Curly sings a song which basically lays out the plan for Jud's suicide and how wonderful his funeral will be.
+Curly begins to tell Jud how nobody cares about him and the only way he'll be respected and receive love from women is if he kills himself.
+Curly sings a song which basically lays out the plan for Jud's suicide and how beautiful his funeral will be.

 After Curly leaves, Jud sings "Lonely Room" which demonstrates his obsessive and lonely personality.
 The lyrics talk of Jud's desire to have someone, a wife of his own.
 He sings, "The girl that I wan't, ain't afraid of my arms, and her own soft arms keep me warm."
 If that's not a cry of despair, I don't know what is.

 We all know what happens in Act 2.

 Jud is rejected by Laurey, flies into a rage and is fired.
 And then almost instantly after he's denied, Laurey is engaged the Curly, the guy who tried to convince Jud to kill himself.

 Jud then gets drunk, comes back to confront Curly, gets into a fight and falls on his own knife and dies.